-December 2011 - Years later I can still see in my mind's eye the shattered cabinets strewn like a yard-sale on a windy day atop the unforgiving concrete floor of the loading dock...
+Years later I can still see in my mind's eye the shattered cabinets strewn like a yard-sale atop the unforgiving concrete floor of the loading dock...

-For half a year, between college and grad school, I worked for my father in a family- owned business that designed, fabricated, delivered, and installed high-end, custom-made wood products.
-I was part of the delivery phase of the business food chain, wheeling around southern California in a white 29-foot split-axel cab-over Ford flatbed truck delivering newly manufactured goods to countless construction sites chomping at the bit for the day when they would morph into hotels and schools and office complexes.
+For half a year, between college and grad school, I worked for my father in a family-owned business that designed, fabricated, delivered, and installed high-end, custom-made wood products.
+I was part of the delivery phase of the business food chain, wheeling around southern California in a white 29-foot splitaxel cab-over Ford flatbed truck delivering newly manufactured goods to countless construction sites chomping at the bit for the day when they would morph into hotels and universities and office complexes.